 Digital textile printing can be done with a huge range of fabrics, each offering different properties, and is often able to be ordered and made quickly using a range of methods.

-Textile printing is a specialist process whereby a roll of fabric is printed upon with a large format ink-jet printing machine.
+Textile printing is a specialized process whereby a roll of fabric is printed upon with a large format ink-jet printing machine.

-It works similarly to a standard desktop printer; here, multiple printing heads that contain numerous fine nozzles will squirt out droplets of inks to a pre-treated fabric.
+It works similarly to a standard desktop printer.
+Multiple printing heads that contain numerous fine nozzles will squirt out droplets of inks to a pretreated fabric.

 The fabrics are typically pretreated with a range of chemicals in order to aid a stronger bond of the print to the chosen fabric.